Toylerrr/ELEGOO_Neptune2_Cura/README.md

 ## How to install
 Just download the master zip and drop the contents into your cura install folder or Appdata

+## Better Profiles
+Just-Trey made some printer profiles for this machene deffinition.

+Those can be found here: https://github.com/just-trey/elegoo_neptune_2_CHEP_cura_profiles

 ## How to get icons on print screen

 <ol>